Latest posts by Donncha Hughes (see all)

 #3.
 How to add a slideshow of images to a page or post

-I have downloaded several Slideshow plugins and currently have two active on this site – MetaSlider and Easing Slider – both of which are free to use.
+I have downloaded several Slideshow plugins and currently have two active on this site – MetaSlider and Smart Slider 3 – both of which are free to use.

 When the plugin is activated a new Item will be added to your Dashboard Menu – Meta Slider and Sliders for the two I use.
 You can now create as many ‘slideshows’ as you require and insert into post or page using the button which inserts the required ShortCode.